Facebook CEO trying to buy out land near his Hawaii estate

 He recalled that George Harrison of the Beatles discovered his Maui neighbors had an easement that passed within 15 feet of his front window.
 The neighbors had it so they could get to the ocean.

-Zuckerberg’s court documents say previous owners of his 700-acre property controlled many of the parcels for decades when they were part of a ranch and a sugar plantation.
+Zuckerberg’s court documents say previous owners of his 700-acre property controlled many of the pieces of land for decades when they were part of a ranch and a sugar plantation.

-He cites a piece of land of less than half an acre that was awarded to a woman identified only as Oma in 1851.
-A sugar plantation, Kilauea Sugar Co., acquired her son J.S.
-Kaainioi’s interest in the lot in 1896.
-Zuckerberg’s court filing aims to find out whether any other descendants of Oma may have an interest in the property.
+Carlos Andrade partly owns a nearby parcel, which his ancestor, a sugar cane plantation worker, bought in 1894, the Honolulu Star-Advertiser reported.
+The retired university professor, a Native Hawaiian, jointly filed a lawsuit with Zuckerberg to try to find other relatives with an interest in the property.

+“I feel that each succeeding generation will become owners of smaller and smaller interests, each having less and less percentage of the lands and less and less capability to make sure everyone gets their fair share of (the ancestor’s) investment in the future of his family,” Andrade wrote in a letter to his family members.

-The parcels emerged during land reforms by the Kingdom of Hawaii land in the 1800s.
+The parcels emerged during land reforms by the Kingdom of Hawaii in the 1800s.
 Until that point, no one individually owned land — it was collectively cared for and used.

-King Kamehameha III intended for the land to be divided equally among the monarch, other royals and the commoners who fished and farmed it.
+King Kamehameha III intended for property to be divided equally among the monarch, other royals and the commoners who fished and farmed the land.
 Only about 28,000 acres went to commoners.
 Millions of acres went to the king, government and royals.

 Today, much of Hawaii’s land is controlled by large landowners and federal, state and local governments.